A Beautiful Little Fool

 “I hope she’ll be a fool—that’s the best thing a girl can be in this world, a beautiful little fool.”

 From the moment I read this line in Fitzgerald’s novel, it struck a chord with me.
-I had a little bit of an internal struggle; I wanted to agree but I also knew that I couldn’t.
+I had a little internal struggle; I wanted to agree, but I also knew I couldn’t.

-I think about this quote often, wavering back and forth on whether I, myself, would want to be a beautiful little fool, or if I’d rather be right where I am, aware of myself and the world around me.
+I think about this quote often, wavering back and forth on whether I would want to be a beautiful little fool or if I’d rather be right where I am, aware of myself and the world around me.

-* serious matters including, but not limited to: earning an income, budgeting, healthcare, retirement plans, financing, global news, politics, pollution, higher education, accounting, legal matters, poverty, and world hunger.
+* Serious matters include earning an income, budgeting, healthcare, retirement plans, financing, global news, politics, pollution, higher education, accounting, legal matters, poverty, and world hunger.

 I think of how simple and relaxing her life must be.

-But then I’m struck with fear and I become very concerned for her.
+But then I’m struck with fear and become very concerned for her.

 She lives a very egotistical lifestyle, completely detached from reality and current events of the world.
-While she dwells on seemingly trivial details, somewhere in the world people are dying, catastrophes are occurring on a daily basis, the economy is in a recession, and the house and land she lives on are becoming harder and more expensive to maintain.
-She doesn’t take into consideration the feelings and sentiments of anyone around her.
-While she is absorbed in herself and her appearance, the biggest problems and mysteries of the world go unsolved.
+While she dwells on seemingly trivial details, somewhere in the world, people are dying, catastrophes are occurring daily, the economy is in a recession, and the house and land she lives on are becoming harder and more expensive to maintain.
+She doesn’t consider the feelings and sentiments of anyone around her.
+While she is absorbed in herself and her appearance, the world’s most significant problems and mysteries go unsolved.

-While the beautiful little fool appears to live a genuine life, by embracing her present in living in the moment, she simultaneously lives a highly disingenuous life through the eyes of society.
+While the beautiful little fool appears to live a genuine life by embracing her present and living in the moment, she simultaneously lives a highly disingenuous life through the eyes of society.

-She isn’t aware of societal concerns nor society’s perception of her nor would it concern her if she knew.
+She isn’t aware of societal concerns or society’s perception of her, nor would it concern her if she knew.
 She does not see past herself and her present moment.
 She does not concern herself with serious matters.
 Those are for someone else to worry about.

-Would you feel happy if you were in the shoes of the beautiful little fool?
-Would you want to live a life where you’re not constantly striving to be more, attain more, and learn more?
+Would you feel happy in the shoes of the beautiful little fool?
+Would you want to live a life where you’re not constantly striving to be, attain, and learn more?
 Would a life like hers be enough for you?

 Or would you rather have the knowledge that something beyond yourself exists and the responsibility to partake in society and contribute to the greater good?
 Would you continue searching for more?

 On some days, I admit.
 I wish I could be a beautiful little fool.
-I could embrace this persona, maybe for a day, before returning to the worries of the world.
+I could embrace this persona for a day before returning to the world’s worries.

 But perhaps if I were her, I would never know a life like mine even existed.
 Or if I did know, I wouldn’t concern myself with it.